The Artist

 Alberta Craft Council Edmonton, Alberta, Canada 2000

-Architecture of Winnipeg, Articulation, Mennonite Centre, confirmed Winnipeg, Manitoba, Canada
+Urban Textures, Articulation, Mennonite Centre Winnipeg, Manitoba, Canada

 Cherry Blossoms, Friends of fibreEssence, fibreEssence Gallery Vancouver, British Columbia, Canada 2008